 There are many options and not all shrubs are suited to growing in a hedge.

-A hedge that blooms all year round
+Flower hedge: blooms all year round

 Having flowers all year round also has the added advantage of attracting a good number of birds and insects that help protect your garden from diseases.